MustafaYasin/MustafaYasin/README.md

 # Hello!

-I'm Mustafa, a machine learning engineer and consultant living in Munich/Zurich, Germany.
+I'm Mustafa, a AI Engineer and Consultant living in Munich/Zurich.

 ## Projects